We Are Water: Kinship of Rivers

 Making River Flags — a medium inspired by Tibetan prayer flags— is a key element for the mission.
 Wang Ping and other artists have visited hundreds of schools and river communities to share poetry, make river flags, and install them along the rivers.
 We travel by canoes, boats, trains, cars, bikes, motorcycles, and on foot, up and down the Mississippi, St. Croix, Minnesota, Missouri and the Yangtze rivers, sharing poetry and stories, making food and music, and creating over 2000 river flags with hand-dyed fabric.
-These flags, carrying amazing poetry, art, and prints of the local plants from the riverbanks, have travelled thousands of river miles: the entire Mississippi between Itasca and the Gulf of Mexico, the entire St. Croix and Minnesota rivers, part of the Missouri, Ohio, Arkansas rivers, the Atchafalaya Basin, and rivers from California and San Antonio.
+These flags, carrying poetry, art, and prints of the local plants from the riverbanks, have travelled thousands of river miles: the entire Mississippi between Itasca and the Gulf of Mexico, the entire St. Croix and Minnesota rivers, part of the Missouri, Ohio, Arkansas rivers, the Atchafalaya Basin, and rivers from California, San Antonio, Vancouver.
 As they flutter along the riverbanks, confluences, islands and burial mounds, they release people’s wishes through the wind, and soak up energy from each place, each river, each tree, and each hand that made them.
 Just as rivers gather all kinds of water: streams, creaks, rain drops, springs, Kinship of Rivers has brought communities together: Tibetans, Ojibwes, Dakotas, Cherokees, Choctaws, African Americans, Hispanics, Europeans, Chinese, Koreans, Japanese, Nepalese, children, seniors, students, teachers, artists, scientists, environmentalists, politicians, park rangers, galleries, theatres, museums, schools, colleges, National Park Service, and Army Corps of Engineer.
 Blessed by the people, places and rivers, our river flags have become ambassadors of peace, joy and harmony.
-Wherever we go and whenever we set up the river flags, the wind chimes with melodies from the Mississippi and Yangtze, tea and dumplings, people would come to create art, share stories, and make more flags to join in our forces.
-Through outdoor hands-on activities, through the stimulations of five senses, every participant, from 6-months old to 93, is transformed into a poet, artist, cultural connoisseur, and river’s friend.
+Wherever we go and whenever we set up the river flags, the wind chimes with melodies from the Mississippi and Yangtze, tea and dumplings, people would come to share stories and joy.
+Under the river flags, every participant is transformed into a poet, artist, cultural connoisseur, and river’s friend.

-River connects us all.
-It runs through us like blood.
+We are water.
+It runs through us like a river, like blood.
 It is our blood, our mother.

 The Yangtze and Mississippi Rivers share many things in common as the world’s third and fourth greatest rivers.
 Both rivers share similar challenges such as pollution, sinking deltas and cities (New Orleans and Shanghai) caused by dams, agricultural and industrial runoffs, and overuse of ground water.
 Both rivers are rich with history and culture, inspiring poets, writers, artists and musicians.
 As the two rivers flow across the continents, giving and taking on their way to the sea, they teach us that we are all connected.
 This is what Confucius envisioned two thousand years ago: the four seas as one family, and the world as one commonwealth.